BharatDBPG/-SUBSURFACE-AI-UNVEILING-NEW-MINERAL-FRONTIERS-THROUGH-DEEP-LEARNING/README.md

 This project successfully demonstrates the power of deep learning, particularly LSTM, in **data-driven mineral prospectivity mapping**.
 The **4 km × 4 km grid resolution** offered the best balance between spatial accuracy and model performance.
 Three promising mineral zones were predicted and finalized for **further geological validation**, laying the foundation for advanced AI-assisted mineral exploration in India.

+Here’s a polished and professional version of your README section that clearly explains the contents and structure of your repository:

+---

+###  Repository Structure and Access

+This repository contains all the necessary components used in our mineral prospectivity mapping project.
+Below is a description of each folder and its contents:

+* **`dataset_file/`**: Contains the links to the original raw geoscientific datasets used in this study.
+These files can be downloaded for reference or further use.

+* **`preprocessed_data/`**: Includes the processed and cleaned dataset, ready for input into the machine learning models.
+This data was derived from raw sources through spatial integration and standardization.

+* **`preprocessed_data_code/`**: Contains the complete preprocessing scripts used to transform and prepare the raw geospatial data, including spatial overlays, labeling, handling missing values, and grid generation.

+* **`mineral_prediction_using_grid_approach/`**: Includes model training scripts using XGBoost and LSTM on the gridded dataset, along with code for predicting new mineralized regions.

+* **`spatial_distance_analysis_of_predicted_minerals/`**: Provides the scripts used for calculating spatial distances between newly predicted mineral zones at different grid resolutions (3 km, 4 km, and 5 km).

+* **`predicted_map/`**: Contains visual outputs (e.g., map images) of the newly predicted mineral-rich zones for easier interpretation and presentation.